-With a focus on impacting high schools students in Minnesota, North Dakota and western Wisconsin, the fund will accelerate our vision of expanding entrepreneurship education and ensuring students learn global trade, risk-taking, and the role of philanthropy to create long-term sustainable solutions.
-Interaction between students and adults across the three-state region will build tolerance of different cultures, ideas, perspectives and attitudes experienced in a global economy.
+The fund will accelerate our vision of expanding entrepreneurship education and ensuring students learn global trade, risk-taking, and the role of philanthropy to create long-term sustainable solutions.
+Interaction between students and adults across our three-state region will build tolerance of different cultures, ideas, perspectives and attitudes experienced in a global economy.

-The Youth Entrepreneurship Initiative will support the following JA programs:
+The Youth Entrepreneurship Initiative will support the following activities:

 - Developing the first-of-its-kind JA Innovation Incubator for high school students to develop their entrepreneurial interests and ideas.

 - JA Entrepreneurship camps to introduce elementary and middle school students to the opportunities of entrepreneurship and innovative thinking

 - JA Meda Fellows Program to develop young entrepreneurs of color, piloted in 2018 at Patrick Henry High School in Minneapolis

 - JA LaunchU, an after-school program held in Junior Achievement’s Innovation Incubator, that equips high school students with the skills needed to launch their own small business.

 - Cultivate partnerships with out-of-school organizations focused on social ventures.